hujhax/austin-improv-wiki/Mirage Machine.md

 |Years	=		2014-Present
 }}

 **Mirage Machine** is an improv troupe that specialized in fast-paced, yet grounded work.
 Their work borders on the surreal, creating grounded work within completely unreal situations.
-They are a focused ensemble that

 ## Summary
 ### About the MACHINE